c3g/GenPipes_Docs/docs/source/deploy/dep_options.rst

 There are multiple ways to access GenPipes and get started with genomic analysis using the pipelines therein.
 The figure below represents the three options available to bioinformatics researchers to access GenPipes.

-1. Remotely access GenPipes deployed at Compute Canada infrastructure
+1. Remotely access GenPipes deployed at Alliance infrastructure
 2. GenPipes deployment in the cloud - Google Cloud Platform (GCP)
 3. Local deployment